 MUSEUM AND HERITAGE

-This section of the Regimental Web Site divides into two parts which, although separate, are closely linked in much of their content.
+This section of the Regimental Web Site divides into two parts, detailed below, which, although separate, are linked closely in much of their content.
+They, in turn, are supported by a section of 'Further Reading'.

 1.The Museum - This tells you how to find us in Edinburgh Castle then takes you on a short video tour through the Museum.
 There follows a set of twelve slide shows, each one covering a particular period in our History, providing a comprehensive audio-visual tour through the Museum.
 Individual slide shows can be entered and left at any point that a visitor wishes and the inclusion of the audio is optional.
 Whilst primarily aimed at those unable to physically visit the Museum for whatever reason, we hope they might both serve to whet a visitor's appetite before they visit or provide a further experience for those who wish to follow-up on a visit.